 If the cable is fine but the terminal ends are damaged, you can replace the terminals alone.
 Here, you’ll need to use a wire cutter to separate the cable from the ends, then attach it to a new end before fastening it to the appropriate battery post.

 Just as struts and shocks usually wear uniformly, the same can be said for your tires, especially if they were placed on your car at the same time.
 Be sure to replace your tires in even numbers — two or all four to ensure even tire wear everywhere.
 When replacing two tires, the new ones always go on the rear, regardless whether you have front-, rear-, all-, or four-wheel drive.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on auto repair projects, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.